dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * extract **all first column**: `x(:,1)`

 * `end`: You can use the MATLAB keyword end as either a row or column index to reference the last element
-    * e.g. if data the filename, then: `x = data(end, 2)` will return the the element which is located in the last and in the 2nd column
+    * e.g. if data the filename, then: `x = data(end, 2)` will return the the element which is located in the last row and in the 2nd column
     * `x = data(end-1, 3)` will give the scalar located in the second to last row in the 3rd column

 ## Extracting Multiple Elements